5lola5/git.papers2/journal.md

-Author: John SMith
+Author: John Smith & Jane Smith
-Title: Little Women
+Title: Medium Women

 This is the intro to my paper
 Smith, J. (2020)